rjones18/AWS-Codestar-App/README.md

 # AWS-Codestar-App

 In this project I deployed a sample Node.Js application onto Elasticbeanstalk using Codestar.
+The code for the application can be obtained using the Node.Js template in Codestar.

 Link to Website: http://njsapp.reggiestestdomain.com